jayden-chan/nit/README.md

-# YARR
+# Nit

-Yet Another Rust Raytracer
+Nit is a path tracing renderer built with Rust

 ## Project Roadmap